embEDUx/misc-specs/README.md

 This repository contains the configurations for the different platforms.
 Each platforms has its own branch which should contain following files:

 - u-boot
-  - package-atom
-  - default configuration (DTB?)
-  - patches
-  - build command
+  - defconf

 - kernel
-  - package-atom
-  - default configuration
-  - dtb
-  - patches
+  - defconf
-  - build command
+  - dtbconf

 - continous integration
   - target architecture
   - filenames
   - output path

+- misc files
+  - eg. properitary firmwares (rpi)